karimi65/weather-app/README.md

 # weather-app

-A Tech-Prep coding project called "Weather App" which can get the weather details of particular city or device location!
+A Tech-Prep coding project called "Weather App" can get the weather details of a particular city or device location!

 [Link for deployed page:](https://karimi65.github.io/weather-app/)